ConnerAiken/mern-boilerplate/README.md

 - This boilerplate was developed using linux mint (Ubuntu 14 - Xenial), it should be cross platform so please report any issues using the github issue tracker.
 - If you run the 'npm run updateDeps' script, you will need to have npm-check-updates globally installed: `npm install -g npm-check-updates`

+## Transpiling/Bundling/Polyfills

+We currently use babel configured with preset-env, preset-react and preset-stage-0.
+Eventually the polyfill.io cdn will be primarily used.

 ## Resources/Sources

 ### Lifecycle scripts